jlevy/kmd/README.md

 Well, the classic Unix-style command line has been the Swiss Army knife for savvy developers for decades.
-(The still widely-used bash shell was released 35 years ago!)
+(The bash shell, still used widely, was released 35 years ago!)

 Like many developers, I love the terminal (I even wrote a popular [guide on it](https://github.com/jlevy/the-art-of-command-line), with millions of readers).

-A fraction of developers do a lot in a terminal, but among most normal people, the command line has pretty bad reputation.
+A fraction of developers do a lot in a terminal because it is the most efficient way to solve many problems.
+But among most normal people, the command line has pretty bad reputation.
-This is actually fair.
+This is a fair criticism.
 Command-line shells generally still suffer from three big issues:

 - Old and arcane commands, full of obscure behaviors that relatively few people remember